 Saying any variation of "Wrestling's fake".
 That cat has been out of the bag for decades now and ridiculing wrestling for being "fake" isn't any different than suggesting that someone shouldn't watch scripted TV shows or read books that are in the fiction section.
 Some fans and wrestlers alike will get seriously upset at the use of the word "fake" because it is usually used as an insult to imply (especially to the minds of impressionable children) that nothing you see is real, that people don't get legitimately injured, that the things wrestlers do aren't potentially dangerous, and that there isn't a tremendous amount of skill in what they do.
 While it's true that the story lines are planned out, the match results are pre-determined and the wrestlers aren't actually trying to hurt each other, anyone who has even a passing knowledge of professional wrestling's inner workings knows that it does require a lot of skill and is very, very dangerous.
 They tend to prefer the terms "scripted", in that match results are known beforehand and "staged", in that both/all of the wrestlers in the ring are performers working together to put on an entertaining show, rather than as competitors trying to hurt each other for money.
 In some circles, even the word "scripted" is a berserk button, as the large majority of wrestling promotions don't use scripts and the large majority that do are farm leagues working with rookies who have not yet learned to improvise.
-So if you want to refer to wrestling as "not real" in a way that doesn't piss off wrestlers and wrestling fans while not making yourself look like a complete Jerkass in the process, "Staged" is the proper word.
+So if you want to refer to wrestling as "not real" in a way that doesn't A) piss off wrestlers and wrestling fans and B) make you look like an uninformed Jerkass in the process, "Staged" is the proper word.

 Don't call every wrestling move a "body slam".
 Non-wrestling fans in particular often refer to the splash as a body slam, to the annoyance of many a fan.
 Mixing up the names of moves in general or resorting to Buffy Speak to describe them is also frowned upon.